If I Were a Boy: Composition and lyrical interpretation

 In the second verse, the narrator resigns herself and continues to sing about cruelties that men often inflict on women.
 Still imagining herself impersonating the man who has wronged her, she highlights how some men switch off their phones to avoid ex-lovers after having found another girl.
 The narrator continues, "I'd put myself first / And make the rules as I go / 'Cause I know that she'd be faithful / Waitin' for me to come home".
 She then repeats the chorus; the intensity with which she sings gradually increases until she hits her upper register and seems close to crying.
 During the bridge, the narrator stops singing about the male behaviors she would indulge in if she were a man and addresses her callous lover directly.
 As the narrator emphasizes how it feels to be cheated on, she sings her vocal lines an octave higher than she did in the rest of the song.
 She finally tells him that it is too late to come back and apologize.
 In the last verse, the narrator concludes, "But you're just a boy".
-Fraser McAlpine of BBC Music notes that she "[pushes] her voice into a thin, pleading whine" at this point.
-With a squeak in her voice, she repeats the chorus for the final time as she fights to remain strong, not allowing her agony to bring her down.
+She repeats the chorus for the final time as she fights to remain strong, not allowing her agony to bring her down.